chkpwd/chkpwd/README.md

 ## About me

-Hi there 👋, I’m Bryan Jones, a skilled and results-driven System Engineer with a strong background in Automation and a passion for Infrastructure as Code.
+👋, I’m Bryan Jones, a skilled and results-driven System Engineer with a strong background in Automation and a passion for Infrastructure as Code.
 After my 9to5, catch me writing custom solutions for various applications.

 ## Where to reach me :coffee: